NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/area-1.md

 category: 🔐 Access
 difficulty: Intermediate
 pcx_content_type: tutorial
-title: Integrate Cloudflare Area 1 with Access for SaaS
+title: Integrate Khulnasoft Area 1 with Access for SaaS
 ---

-# Integrate Cloudflare Area 1 with Access for SaaS
+# Integrate Khulnasoft Area 1 with Access for SaaS

-[Cloudflare Area 1](https://www.cloudflare.com/products/zero-trust/email-security/) is an email security platform that protects your organization's inbox from phishing, spam, and other malicious messages.
-You can set up Cloudflare Access as a single sign-on provider for your Cloudflare Area 1 portal.
+[Khulnasoft Area 1](https://www.Khulnasoft.com/products/zero-trust/email-security/) is an email security platform that protects your organization's inbox from phishing, spam, and other malicious messages.
+You can set up Khulnasoft Access as a single sign-on provider for your Khulnasoft Area 1 portal.

 **Time to complete:**